elpem/awesome-podcasting/README.md

 ## Soundboards
 to launch live sounds

+## Audio-to-text transcription
+I'd love to learn more about that.

 ## Virtual audio mixer
 - [Voicemeeter](https://vb-audio.com/Voicemeeter/) - Simple tool that permits to record audio from multiple real and virtual inputs.
 Free and Donationware.